-Further, disruption of the gut microbiota risks onset of secondary infections caused by opportunistic pathogens such as Clostridioides (Clostridium) difficile, which is of particular concern in the hospitalized older adults.
+Further, disruption of the gut microbiota risks onset of secondary infections caused by opportunistic pathogens such as Clostridioides (Clostridium) difficile, which is of particular concern in hospitalized older adults.

-Clinical trials have been conducted with different probiotic preparations and suggest a beneficial effect of certain probiotics in reducing the incidence of Clostridium difficile-associated diarrhea and AAD.
-Among the various probiotics evaluated, evidence suggests that Lactobacillus rhamnosus GG, Saccharomyces cerevisiae var boulardii Lyo, and a combination product containing Lactobacillus acidophilus CL1285, Lactobacillus casei LBC80R, and Lactobacillus rhamnosus CLR2 are able to reduce the risk of AAD (see here, here, and here).
+Clinical trials have been conducted with different probiotic preparations and suggest a beneficial effect of certain probiotics in reducing the incidence of Clostridioides difficile-associated diarrhea and AAD (see here for recommendations by the American Gastroenterological Association).
+Among the various probiotics evaluated, evidence suggests that Lacticaseibacillus rhamnosus GG, Saccharomyces cerevisiae var boulardii Lyo, and a combination product containing Lactobacillus acidophilus CL1285, Lacticaseibacillus casei LBC80R, and Lacticaseibacillus rhamnosus CLR2 are able to reduce the risk of AAD (see here, here, and here).
 Note that probiotics have not been shown to treat C. difficile-associated diarrhea.

 A few studies also investigate the effectiveness of probiotics as an adjunct to antibiotic therapy to improve Helicobacter pylori eradication rates and to manage side effects of the antibiotics.
-A meta-analysis concluded that Lactobacillus-containing probiotics as an adjunct to antibiotics increased the H. pylori eradication rate compared to controls.
-But a more recent meta-analysis including a broader range of probiotics, did not demonstrate improved eradication of H. pylori infection.
+A meta-analysis including a broad range of probiotics, did not demonstrate improved eradication of H. pylori infection.
 A 2019 meta-analysis concluded that probiotic therapy improved both H. pylori eradication rates and side effects from antibiotic therapy in children, and a 2015 meta-analysis noted the effectiveness of probiotics to reduce side effects of H. pylori antibiotic treatment in adults.
+Finally, a 2020 meta-analysis based on 40 clinical studies concluded that probiotics supplementation improved H. pylori eradication rates and individual gastrointestinal symptoms, with longer probiotic treatment providing better positive effect.

-Inflammatory bowel disease (IBD)
+• Inflammatory bowel disease (IBD)